Day 01: New Delhi - Kalka - Shimla (By Train/ Bus)

 Today’s ride will take you further up into higher mountains (& across the infamous “Maling Nala”, your first major water crossing) and down to Chango where you’ll enter Spiti Valley.
 Your first destination is Tabo where you visit the historic monastery.
 After having a look at the 1000 year old monastery, a 47 km ride along the Spiti river brings you to Kaza.

-Kaza is the head-quarters of the Spiti sub-division and you’ll be staying here for two consecutive nights.
+Kaza is the head-quarters of the Spiti sub-division and you’ll be staying here for 3 consecutive nights.
 You’ll be able to use facilities like Internet & long distance phone calls again, “luxuries” you left behind at Kalpa.
-You’ll also be visiting the Key Gompa and Komic village (4275 M), considered to be one of the highest villages in Asia, on your motorcycle.
+You’ll also be visiting the Key Gompa and riding to Komic village (4520 M), considered to be one of the highest villages linked by road.

 Day 10: Kaza - Chandra Tal (100 KM)